eclipse-project/eclipse-project.github.io/pages/homepage/english.md

       joining these groups and are therefore left without any education.
 This is why we decided to offer language classes in small groups, in order to meet their needs as good as possible.
-    subtitle: lorem ipsum
+    subtitle: without discrimination
     title: learn a language
   - content: >-
       Once a week one of the group members is conducting an aerobic or dance class, which enables people to get some physical activity and is a good way to reduce stress.
 Apart from this we organise other activities like beach trips, birthday parties or other excursions.
-    subtitle: lorem ipsum
+    subtitle: creating a community
     title: exercise and socialise
-  - content: >-
+  - content: >
-      We connect the members of our group to other organisations, which can support them in other needs.
-Through our network we can refer them to the following services
+      We connect the members of our group to other organizations, which can cover a variety of needs.
+Through our network we can refer them to services such as legal, medical and psychological support to housing.
-    subtitle: lorem ipsum
+    subtitle: working with a wide range of organizations
     title: connect with organisations and services
   - content: >-
       In order for the members of our group to not lose their support, when they